Carbon planet

-A carbon planet is a theoretical type of planet that contains more carbon than oxygen.
+A carbon planet is a hypothetical type of planet that contains more carbon than oxygen.
 Carbon is the fourth most abundant element in the universe by mass after hydrogen, helium, and oxygen.

 Marc Kuchner and Sara Seager coined the term "carbon planet" in 2005 and investigated such planets following the suggestion of Katharina Lodders that Jupiter formed from a carbon-rich core.

 Prior investigations of planets with high carbon-to-oxygen ratios include Fegley & Cameron 1987.
 Carbon planets could form if protoplanetary discs are carbon-rich and oxygen-poor.
 They would develop differently from Earth, Mars, and Venus, which are composed mostly of silicon–oxygen compounds.
 Different planetary systems have different carbon-to-oxygen ratios, with the Solar System's terrestrial planets closer to being "oxygen planets" with C/O molar ratio of 0.55.
 In 2020, survey of the 249 nearby solar analog stars found 12% of stars have C/O ratios above 0.65, making them candidates for the carbon-rich planetary systems.
 The exoplanet 55 Cancri e, orbiting a host star with C/O molar ratio of 0.78, is a possible example of a carbon planet.

 Definition

 Such a planet would probably have an iron-rich core like the known terrestrial planets.
 Surrounding that would be molten silicon carbide and titanium carbide.
 Above that, a layer of carbon in the form of graphite, possibly with a kilometers-thick substratum of diamond if there is sufficient pressure.
 During volcanic eruptions, it is possible that diamonds from the interior could come up to the surface, resulting in mountains of diamonds and silicon carbides.
 The surface would contain frozen or liquid hydrocarbons (e.g., tar and methane) and carbon monoxide.
-A weather cycle is theoretically possible on carbon planets with an atmosphere, provided that the average surface temperature is below 77 °C.
+A weather cycle is hypothetically possible on carbon planets with an atmosphere, provided that the average surface temperature is below 77 °C.

 However, carbon planets will probably be devoid of water, which cannot form because any oxygen delivered by comets or asteroids will react with the carbon on the surface.
 The atmosphere on a relatively cool carbon planet would consist primarily of carbon dioxide or carbon monoxide with a significant amount of carbon smog.

 Composition

 Carbon planets are predicted to be of similar diameter to silicate and water planets of the same mass, potentially making them difficult to distinguish.
 The equivalents of geologic features on Earth may also be present, but with different compositions.
 For instance, the rivers might consist of oils.
 If the temperature is low enough (below 350 K), then gasses may be able to photochemically synthesize into long-chain hydrocarbons, which could rain down onto the surface.

-In 2011, NASA cancelled a mission, called TPF, which was to be an observatory much bigger than the Hubble Space Telescope that would have been able to detect such planets.
+In 2011, NASA cancelled a mission called TPF, which was to be an observatory much bigger than the Hubble Space Telescope that would have been able to detect such planets.
 The spectra of carbon planets would lack water, but show the presence of carbonaceous substances, such as carbon monoxide.